CraigFoote/ca.footeware.java.texty3/README.md

 # texty3

 A minimal text editor, third in a series - the first in [C](https://github.com/CraigFoote/ca.footeware.c.texty), the second using [python-Gtk](https://github.com/CraigFoote/ca.footeware.py.texty2) and now this one written in Java and using [Java-GI](https://jwharm.github.io/java-gi/) Gtk/Adw bindings.
 Each is packaged as a flatpak.
-The first two were developed in GNOME Builder and this one I developed in eclipse using a [fork](https://github.com/CraigFoote/flatpak-maven-plugin) of the [uk.co.bithatch:maven-flatpak-plugin](https://github.com/bithatch/maven-flatpak-plugin) to create flatpak artifacts.
+The first two were developed in GNOME Builder and this one I developed in eclipse using a modified [fork](https://github.com/CraigFoote/flatpak-maven-plugin) of the [uk.co.bithatch:maven-flatpak-plugin](https://github.com/bithatch/maven-flatpak-plugin) to create flatpak artifacts.

 The code is compiled with Java 22 (the minimum for Java-GI) and is packaged in a container with flatpak runtime *org.gnome.Platform* and *org.gnome.Sdk* 48 that includes the openjdk-23.0.2 JRE that runs the application.